Mark McCall: Saracens

 The 2016–17 season would allow a double at the ECC Cup, beating Clermont 28-17 before an early knock-out in the AP, losing in the semi-finals against Exeter.

 Heading into the 2017/18 season McCall would note the knock-on effects of the Lions tour – tiredness and, especially, lack of pre-season time.
 This looked to become true as Saracens fell into a seven-game losing streak (the worst in over a decade) towards the end of 2017, with a bare mathematical scrape into the ECC Quarter-Finals.
 Saracens would then be knocked out against Leinster (the ultimate ECC champions), their earliest departure in six years.
 However additional rest time enabled a strong AP run-in, with a 27-10 defeat of Exeter to retake the AP trophy.

 While McCall is frequently known as quiet and generally turns down interviews, his performances and widespread respect have also led to him being awarded the Aviva Premiership Director of Rugby in 2012/13, 2013/14, 2015/16 and 2018/19.

 In April 2021, he signed a four-year contract extension which will see him remain at Saracens until at least the 2024–25 season.
 In January 2022 it was confirmed he would take a short break from the role for medical reasons.
 He returned in March 2022.

-Personal
+On 27 May 2023, he won his sixth English Premiership Rugby title, beating 35–25 Sale Sharks in the final.

-McCall went to school at Bangor Grammar in Northern Ireland where he learnt rugby and excelled to the point of becoming captain of the first team.
-He was also a first team cricket player, as was his father Conn who played cricket for Ireland.
+Personal life

-McCall has a law degree (a qualification he shared with his brother, Peter) and worked part time at a solicitor's office between retiring as player and taking up coaching.
+A Queen's University Belfast graduate, McCall has a law degree (a qualification he shared with his brother, Peter) and during rugby union's amateur era he worked for the Independent Commission for Police Complaints.
+He worked part-time at a solicitor's office between retiring as player and taking up coaching.

 He has two children – Bryn and Jemma – who were born two years apart.